Read this article to learn:

 Figure 3: American Tower’s sub-Saharan African portfolio

 ANTOSC: Angola’s first towerco in which managed service provider Anglobal has a 35% share.
 The towerco was formed in response to new legislation introduced in 2016, preventing new towers being built in close proximity to existing sites and thus mandating MNOs to share infrastructure in order to expand their networks.
-ANTOSC expect to have a portfolio of about 30 sites by Q3 2018 with the addition of 70 sites currently forecast for 2019.
+ANTOSC currently has a portfolio of 18 sites.
 The towerco is targeting 400 sites in the next three years.

 BCTek Engineering: Nigerian towerco with a 20 year contract to manage and market a portfolio of 700 towers originally built as a surveillance network, over 80% of which are police compounds.

-Blackstone: Serial towerco investor currently working with Phoenix Tower International in CALA.
+Blackstone: Serial towerco investor currently working with Phoenix Tower International.
 Blackstone has previously evaluated investment opportunities in one of Africa’s privately owned towercos.

-Blue Sky Towers: Privately owned towerco with a portfolio of 60 sites in South Africa, with 15 additional sites expected to come online by Q4’17.
-Part of Merlin Project Services, an MSP which has been operating in the country for 18 years
+Blue Sky Towers: Privately owned towerco with a portfolio of 100 sites in South Africa, with 200 additional sites in the medium term pipeline.
+Part of Merlin Project Services, an MSP which has been operating in the country for 18 years.

 Capital Group Private Markets: Private equity fund focus on emerging markets with a diverse portfolio.
-Major shareholder in Eaton Towers
+Major shareholder in Eaton Towers, prior to Eaton’s acquisition by American Tower.

 The Carlyle Group: Private equity and alternative asset management firm with money at work in Indonesian towers.
 Yet to invest in Africa.